 Your child's class teacher is at the heart of a well-established pastoral system and will be the first point of contact for pastoral care.
-We offer regular pastoral 'check ins' as well as small group or 1:1 pastoral support with our SENCO.
+We offer regular pastoral 'check ins' as well as small group or 1:1 pastoral support with a trained teaching assistant/ Mental Health First Aider or our SENCO.
 We have a Mental Health Lead and members of staff that are trained Mental health First Aiders.